Crefeda/SyNERGY/README.md

 ### Enable INA3221 power sensor chip on the Jetson TX1
 This consists mainly of two steps:

-	- Cross-compile & flash a modified linux kernel to enable a loadable gator module and enable the INA3221 power sensor chip
+	- Cross-compile & flash a modified linux kernel.
+In this step, we enable a loadable gator module and the INA3221 power sensor chip

 	- Build the gator module